-2. SANITIZE YOUR HANDSWashing your hands between every workout may be overkill, but you can never be too cautious.
+Washing your hands between every workout may be overkill, but you can never be too cautious.
 Your workplace should have multiple hand sanitizer stations placed in your gym to help with this.
 If this is not possible then you might want to carry some hand sanitizer with you to share with your client as you move through a session.

-3. LIMIT PHYSICAL CONTACTDespite being able to be back in the gym with your clients and the rest of your town, you still want to limit the direct physical contact you have with people.
+Despite being able to be back in the gym with your clients and the rest of your town, you still want to limit the direct physical contact you have with people.
 This typically means trying not to shake hands, give hugs, or anything else that requires direct contact.
 You want to be courteous and respectful during such an odd time.

 Did you know that being a personal trainer means you’ve taken on the risk and professional liability of giving professional advice in a gym setting where heavy equipment is used at all times?
 If you were to be training someone and you overexerted them causing them to drop a weight on themselves then they could sue you for negligence.
 With liability insurance for personal trainers, you avoid worst-case scenarios and the financial loss usually associated with a lawsuit.

-STAY SAFEPlaying a part in the safety of your community means following work guidelines at all times—as a personal trainer, this means facilitating a safe clean environment and carrying liability insurance for personal trainers.
+Playing a part in the safety of your community means following work guidelines at all times—as a personal trainer, this means facilitating a safe clean environment and carrying liability insurance for personal trainers.
 With liability insurance for personal trainers, you not only give yourself a layer of protection against potential lawsuits but you also show you care about your clients, profession, and your employer (the one who requires the insurance).
 One lawsuit would not only affect you but them as well.